Originally published for the Motor Accidents Authority of New South Wales (October 2008).

 This publication has been rebranded for the State Insurance Regulatory Authority (SIRA).

-Part of the NSW Department of Finance, Services and Innovation, SIRA was established through the State Insurance and Care Governance Act 2015 as part of reforms to the NSW workers compensation system.
+An independent agency located within the NSW Customer Service Cluster, SIRA was established through the State Insurance and Care Governance Act 2015 as part of reforms to the NSW workers compensation system.

 We are responsible for regulating workers compensation insurance, motor accidents compulsory third party (CTP) insurance and home building compensation insurance in NSW.

 References to ‘Motor Accidents Authority’ throughout this publication should be read as the ‘State Insurance Regulatory Authority’ or ‘SIRA’.

 No other changes were made to this publication.